ashnadua01/Multi-LLM-Analysis-of-Inconsistencies-in-Indian-Court-Judgements/README.md

   - **PDF file**
   - **Entities extracted using LLMs** (person, time, location, event, etc.)

-Notebook saare processing steps run karega and at the end:
+Notebook runs all the processing steps and at the end we get:

 **Output:**
 data_X.json